mailgo

 React examples

-You can see a React complete example of using mailgo (in particular using create-react-app) in this repository: https://github.com/manzinello/create-react-mailgo-app, and here a create-react-app example deployed called create-react-mailgo-app: https://create-react-mailgo-app.mailgo.dev.
+You can see a React complete example of using mailgo (in particular using create-react-app) in this repository: https://github.com/manzinello/create-react-mailgo-app.

 Next.js